2021

 Abid, Areeba; Sinha, Priyanshu; Harpale, Aishwarya; Gichoya, Judy; Purkayastha, Saptarshi

-Optimizing Medical Image Classification Models for Edge Devices Inproceedings
+Optimizing Medical Image Classification Models for Edge Devices Proceedings Article

 In: International Symposium on Distributed Computing and Artificial Intelligence, pp. 77–87, Springer, Cham 2021, ISBN: 978-3-030-86261-9.